oopsmails/general-info/k8s/k8s-mint20-minikube.md

 kubectl expose deployment balanced --type=LoadBalancer --port=8080
 ```

-- In another window, start the tunnel to create a routable IP for the ‘balanced’ deployment:
+- In another window, start the tunnel to create a routable IP for the 'balanced' deployment:

 minikube tunnel